 Driving to Mexico with Pets

 That means you can drive to the border without needing a health certificate.
-However, there are still some steps you have to follow per the USDA (source: USDA)

 When you arrive at the border, an agent will ask you, “algo que declarar?” (something to declare?)

-You need to declare any living animals, so please let the border agents know you have a dog/cat.
 Also, according to Mexican customs laws, you can bring up to 2 animals per person into Mexico.
-However, this rule is rarely enforced if you are driving to Mexico.
+Even though this is rarely enforced when you are driving to Mexico.

-- Upon arrival to Mexico with your pet dog(s) and/or cat(s) in a clean cage(s)/carrier(s), travelers must visit the Mexican Animal and Plant Health Inspection Office (OISA) to contact the official personnel working with SENASICA.
-The official personnel will verify the following:
+- Upon arrival to Mexico with your pet dogs and/or cats, travelers must visit the Mexican Animal and Plant Health Inspection Office (OISA) to contact the official personnel working with SENASICA.
+They are usually in the same office.

 - The animal(s) is/are free of ectoparasites.

 - The animal has all current shots, most importantly rabies.
-A letter from your vet should suffice to indicate that your pet is current on all vaccinations.

 Please remember that in Mexico, only cats and dogs are considered pets.
 Bringing reptiles or birds is a separate process.
 And quite honestly, not a super easy process. 😅